 During the course of an investigation, an accused student who wishes to plead guilty may request a small panel hearing of his or her case.
+A case may proceed to a small panel hearing only if no facts surrounding the violation are in dispute and if the president determines that the likely penalty involves no more than one major semester suspension.
+A guilty plea does not guarantee that the case will proceed to a small panel.
 If there are two or more students involved in a single case, all must plead guilty and request a small panel hearing in order for one to be conducted.
-If one of the accused students requests a small panel hearing and others do not, a full hearing must be conducted for all the students involved
+If one of the accused students requests a small panel hearing and others do not, a full hearing must be conducted for all the students involved.

-If an accused student informs the investigators that he or she would prefer a small panel hearing, the investigators will inform The Honor Council's first vice president, who will in turn inform The Honor Council president.
-A date, time, and location will be chosen for the hearing.
+If an accused student informs the investigators that he or she would prefer a small panel hearing, the investigators will inform the Honor Council president of the accused student's request.
+The president will review the investigative report and determine whether a small panel hearing would be appropriate.
+If a small panel would be appropriate, a date, time, and location will be chosen for the hearing.